ThisIsManta/vscode-git-grace/README.md

 ## Introductory

-The problems with Visual Studio Code built-in Git commands is:
+The problems with Visual Studio Code built-in Git commands are:
 1. Error messages are hidden in the Git output channel.
 2. Progress bar is hidden in the SCM panel.
 3. Retrying **fetch** and **pull** should be done automatically.
 4. Commands are executed asynchronously.
 You have to wait the current command to be done before calling another command.

-For example, if you fails running **fetch** for whatever reasons, it does not does not show any error feedback, unless you open its Git output channel manually.
+For example, if you fails running **fetch** for whatever reasons, it does not show any error feedback, unless you open its Git output channel manually.
 And it should retry the operation automatically for user's convenience since it is safe to do so.

 Here are the solutions to the problems above:
 1. Error messages are shown at the top with _Show Log_ button to open **Git Grace** output channel (do not confuse this with the built-in **Git** output channel.)